ChaseD13/UI-lab-capture/README.md

 2. Change directories:
 ```
-cd (File path where repo was cloned or downloaded)\UI-lab-capture\Additional docs
+cd (File path where repo was cloned or downloaded)\UI-lab-capture\Additional docs\Environments

+For DONALDSON LAB:
+cd Documents\UI-lab-capture\Additional Docs\Environments
 ```

 3. Create the Anaconda Environment:
 ```
-# Replace environmentName with the name you want for the environment
+# IMPORTANT: Replace environmentName with the name you want for the environment

-conda env create -f LabCaptureEnvironment.yml -n environmentName
+conda env create -f LabCaptureEnv.yml -n environmentName
 ```

 4. Activate the environment:
 ```
-# Replace environmentName with the name from the last step
+# IMPORTANT: Replace environmentName with the name from the last step

 conda activate environmentName
 ```